jbratcher/dnd_char_creator/README.md

 ## Features:

-* Random rolls between for stats, selectable races, and classes
+* Random rolls for stats, selectable races, and classes
-* Randomly selects image from array based on race, class, and gender inputs
+* Randomly selects image from array based on race, class, and gender inputs (placeholders for now)
 * Generates character preview based on user inputs
 * Calculates hit points, armor class, initiative and speed
-* Calculates hit point gain on level up
+* Calculates hit point gain, experience for next level, and proficiency bonus on level up
 * Add experience and keeps a running tottal
 * Highlights chosen skills and displays calculated bonus from proficiency and ability score modifiers
 * Dynamically highlights available skills on class selection